flutter/website/src/docs/development/ui/navigation/deep-linking.md

 A full restart is required to apply these changes.

 ## Test on Android emulator
-To test with an Android emulator, the `adb` command can be given an intent.
+To test with an Android emulator, give the `adb` command an intent where the host name matches the name defined in `AndroidManifest.xml`.
 The host name should match the name defined in `AndroidManifest.xml`:

 ```
 adb shell am start -a android.intent.action.VIEW \